 The popularity of ETPs has continued to grow in recent years.
-According to asset manager BlackRock Advisors, global ETP Assets under Management (AuM) grew from €4,192 billion in 2018 to €4,731 billion by the end of 1Q 2019.
-This growth is expected to continue, with sources such as BlackRock, PwC, Boston Consulting Group and EY predicting that the market will grow further to over \$7.6 trillion by the end of 2020, as investors continue to invest in low-cost, transparent and easy-to-trade passive investment strategies.
+According to asset manager BlackRock, global ETP Assets under Management (AuM) reduced from €5,616 billion at the end of 2019 to €4,801 billion by the end of Q1 2020.
+Despite this reduction, the overall growth in ETP AuM is expected to continue, as investors continue to invest in low-cost, transparent and easy-to-trade passive investment strategies.
 This contributes to the long-term value creation of Flow Traders' strategy.

 We believe there are a number of reasons for this trend to continue, including beyond 2020: one is that investors are attracted to the transparent nature of ETPs, which enables them to follow clearly how the underlying securities are performing.
 Another reason is that ETPs are liquid and available at low-cost and can be bought and sold easily during market hours.
 A third reason is that ETPs can be composed of financial instruments from almost any asset class, sector or location, giving investors access to markets that would normally be difficult to reach.
+A fourth reason is that the ETP ecosystem performed as intended during the market stresses experienced in the first half of 2020 which has only increased its attractiveness to investors.